PIP statistics: background quality and methodology report

 Claimants can register multiple reassessment claims to PIP.
 If a claimant has more than one PIP claim that is classed as a DLA reassessment, the individual will only be counted once, and the data series will include details as at the latest PIP reassessment clearance for that individual, up to and including the point at which a PIP claim is awarded.
 Any further claims will not be included (for example, if an award is made, comes to an end, and then a further registration is made to start another claim).
 However, each separate claim will be counted in the PIP registrations and clearances datasets, with the first marked as a DLA reassessment and later attempts marked as either new claims or DLA reassessments depending on individual circumstances.

 Until December 2022, published DLA to PIP reassessment figures included only the first PIP reassessment clearance for that individual.
-As such, users of the statistics should not compare figures published in December 2023 with those obtained at an earlier point in time.
+As such, users of the statistics should not compare figures published in December 2023 or later with those obtained at an earlier point in time.

 3.4.20 DLA Data

 To produce the DLA to PIP reassessment statistics a reassessed PIP claim must be matched to its original DLA claim, a claimants NINO is used to do this.
-The NINO is extracted from the DLA CS, through scanning through data from 2013 onwards and identifying the most recent occurrence of a claimants NINO.
+The NINO is extracted from the DLA CS, through scanning through data from 2013 onwards and identifying the most recent occurrence of a claimant’s NINO.

 3.4.21 DLA Award Level